declancockburn/ankutattoo/_todo.md

 ## Todo:
+* New design:
+* Change font to Source Serif Variable (if I can find?)
+* Put in images left and right.
+Put in background colour.
+* Put icon in the middle.
+* Icons move
+*
 * Make other placeholder pages:
 * Site icon.
 * Page title.
+* Make alternative hero page with just icon
 * Why did bg images bounce before?
 And can I consciously get it back?
 * Add draft site to social
 * Make social icons disappear from header when phone size.